scikit-video/scikit-video/README.md

 ##Installation:

+1. Make sure minimum dependencies (above) are installed.
+In addition, install setuptools (python-setuptools or python2-setuptools).

-Clone the scikit-video repository, run
+2. Clone the scikit-video repository, enter the project directory, then run

-`python setup.py build`
+   `$ python setup.py build`

-then
+3. In that same project directory, run the command

-`sudo python setup.py install`
+   `$ sudo python setup.py install`

 where `python` may refer to either python2 or python3.